THIS ITEM IS SOLD AS DIGITAL FILE ONLY. NO PHYSICAL ITEM IS SENT OR MAILED.

-Intended for personnel use ONLY!
+Intended for personnel and educational use ONLY!
 Not for commercial use.

-© All designs and images are copyrighted by October Gallery and/or the individual artist.
+© All designs are copyrighted by October Gallery and/or the individual artist.
 Copy, redistribute or resell is not permitted without written permission from October Gallery.

 These images print extremely well on standard 20 lb 96 bright printer paper.

 To enhance the final art experience we suggest printing on card stock, gloss paper or bright white paper.

 See the Types of Paper listed below.

 The most commonly used printer paper; matte paper is characterized by its dull, lusterless coating and smooth surface finish.
 Thanks to the texture and absorbency of matte paper, ink dries quickly on its surface – reducing the risk of smears and blemishes.